Technical analysis of stock charts is both a science and an art.

 The idea is to be able to forecast future price movements of a financial instrument and adapt a trading strategy that fits your view.

 While some technical analysts are longer term traders, most are concerned about short term opportunities.
-If you're good at technical analysis of stock charts and combine this with a knowledge of option trading and personal discipline, you can do very well.
+If you're good at technical analysis of stock charts and combine this with a knowledge of options trading together with personal discipline, you can do very well.

 Around the turn of the twentieth century, the basis for modern technical analysis was born.
 After analysing stock charts over many years, Charles Dow wrote copiously about recurring price patterns and how these can be used to anticipate future moves.